akashverma911/ExamTime/README.md

 in giving students the correct marks.
 Scraping exams in higher education is not an option.
 Online tests keep the momentum of the child learning and ensure his/her learning doesn't stop.

+Advantage of school system:
+When teachers interact with students in classes, not all students try to answer the question, making it difficult for teachers to assume whether students have understood the topic or not.